andrewastro/Blazersh/README.md

 Pipes are demonstrated first, as pipes are used in future test cases.

 blazersh should support up to 49 pipes.
-49 is completely arbitrary and can easily be easily increased; it does _not_ represent a limitation of the code.
+49 is completely arbitrary and can easily be increased; it does _not_ represent a limitation of the code.

 Additionally, pipes _do_ support I/O redirection, outputting to a file.